Bat Sheva Marcus, LCSW, MPH, PhD, Clinical Director

 Cathleen Kneidl, RPA-C, Assistant Medical Director, Long Island Office

 Cathleen earned her physician assistant degree from Albany Medical School.
 Prior to that, she earned a B.A. in social sciences from the State University of New York at Stony Brook.
-She has been a physician assistant specializing in women’s health issues for more than 20 years.
+She has been a physician assistant specializing in women’s health issues for more than 20 years, and is a Certified Menopause Practitioner through the North American Menopause Society (NAMS).
 She has worked with gynecologists, infertility specialists and general practitioners.
 Cathleen also worked at Planned Parenthood for the past 15 years, meeting the obstetrical and gynecological needs of women.
 Cathleen believes that every woman should be able to work with her healthcare provider to develop the best treatment plan for her.

 Although Dr. Werner does not generally see patients, he reviews all evaluations and lab results, oversees all treatment, and follows all patient care.
 Upon request, he is always available for consultation after the initial evaluation.